quux00/Disruptor-Daj/README.md

 ## Daj?

 Since the Disruptor is named after the main ship's weapon of the Klingon Empire (http://code.google.com/p/disruptor/wiki/FrequentlyAskedQuestions), this project includes the Klingon word *Daj*, which means 'test'.
-I tried looking up the Klingon word for 'demostration', but couldn't find one.
+I tried looking up the Klingon word for 'demonstration', but couldn't find one.

 ## Future